-- (5) When picking up a hazardous material shipment at a customer's facility or siding or at an interchange point and the identification number is not correct, is not legible, or is missing: - (a) Notify the customer, Train Dispatcher, Yardmaster, or your supervisor, as appropriate. - (b) Do not accept the hazardous material shipment until corrections have been made. - (6) When an identification number is not correct, is not legible, or is missing en route, notify the Train Dispatcher, Yardmaster, or your supervisor, as appropriate.
-They will arrange to correct the problem at the next inspection point. - NOTE: Missing identification numbers must be replaced and may be entered on the appropriate placard, orange panel, or white square-on-point configuration by hand using a black indelible marker.
+- (4) Make sure that the identification numbers appear as required above and agree with the shipping paper entries. - (5) When picking up a hazardous material shipment at a customer's facility or siding or at an interchange point and the identification number is not correct, is not legible, or is missing: - (a) Notify the customer, Train Dispatcher, Yardmaster, or your supervisor, as appropriate. - (b) Do not accept the hazardous material shipment until corrections have been made. - (6) When an identification number is not correct, is not legible, or is missing en route, notify the Train Dispatcher, Yardmaster, or your supervisor, as appropriate.
+They will arrange to correct the problem at the next inspection point.

+NOTE: Missing identification numbers must be replaced and may be entered on the appropriate placard, orange panel, or white square-on-point configuration by hand using a black indelible marker.